 Take Pictures Downtown at the Marbles Kids Museum: Gates

 You don't have to be a kid to go to the area across from Moore Square in downtown Raleigh.
 This is where the Marbles Kids Museum is.
 When the museum is closed, so are its gates.
 And they're really pretty!

-If, however, it’s museum hours and the gates are open you can simply take some Instagram-worthy Raleigh pictures with the gates folded back.
+If it's museum hours and the gates are open, you can simply take some Instagram-worthy Raleigh pictures with the gates folded back.
 You can also enjoy the pretty courtyard in that case.

 One of the most attractive parts of Marbles is the beautiful mural Lisa Gaither painted.

 It's the most colorful mural in Raleigh!
 They playfully named this square the “Color Pop Corner.”